 How will I know what to offer?

 Performing a thorough market analysis is an essential part of equipping you to make decisions that will affect how much you pay for a home.

 Once you have decided on the home that you want to buy it is now time to determine the approximate range in value for the property.
 The term “market analysis” is often used to refer to a report that is instantly provided using the technology available to us.
 However, this approach is one that does not benefit from a thorough analysis of the data by the agent.
 This can result in incorrect pricing, which could lead to paying to much for a home or missing out on a good value.

 Our approach is different.
-We begin with information provided by local listing services, local tax records and Redlink, the leading data base of appraisals, used by virtually all appraisers.
+We begin with information provided by local listing services, local tax records, and Redlink, the leading database of appraisals, used by virtually all appraisers.
 Instead of allowing the analysis to be done automatically, we analyze the data ourselves much like an appraiser would.
 This approach is far more thorough and requires a great deal more time and experience, but it results in a far better understanding of what a home is worth.
 This detailed approach takes into consideration those features that other similar recent sales may or may not have in common with the one you are making an offer on, as well as the condition of the home compared to others.
-Once the market value range of the home is correctly determined; you will be able to make an offer knowing that you are not offering to pay too much or to little.
-Our appraisal-oriented approach to determining value ensures that you will get a good value on the purchase of your home.
+Once the market value range of the home is correctly determined; you will be able to make an offer knowing that you are not offering to pay too much or too little.
+Our appraisal-oriented approach to determining value ensures that you will get a good value for the purchase of your home.
 In addition, you will avoid issues associated with the home not appraising for at least the purchase price.

 How is my offer prepared?

 Now that the “Market Analysis” is complete we are now ready to prepare your offer for submission to the listing agent.
 Our approach to this phase of the transaction has saved clients thousands of dollars in cash and monthly payments.